MilanPicard/the_biom/README.md

     cd the_biom
     ```

 3.  **Create and activate a virtual environment**.
 This will create an isolated space for the project's dependencies.
+On Windows, the `py` launcher is the recommended way to ensure the correct Python version is used.
     ```cmd
-    python -m venv .venv
+    py -3.10 -m venv .venv
     .venv\Scripts\activate
     ```
     After running the second command, you should see `(.venv)` at the beginning of your command prompt line.
+If the first command fails, ensure you have Python 3.10 installed and that it's available in your system's PATH.

 4.  **Install the required Python packages**:
     ```cmd